*** 20th Anniversary: 2003 to 2023 ***

 I live in Canada.

-Barry's Response - The NavCanada forecasts are quite specialized, normally only understood by pilots and others who have been trained to use this info.
+Barry's Response - NavCanada forecasts are quite specialized, and only pilots and others trained to use them can understand them.

-The links I use are the Graphical FA for a map which shows areas of cloud cover, precipitation, systems and fronts.
-I also favour the METAR/TAF tab to get METAR encoded observations and TAF encoded forecasts.
+The links I use are Graphical FA for a map showing cloud cover, precipitation, systems, and fronts.
+Also, I like the METAR/TAF tab for METAR-encoded observations and TAF-encoded forecasts.
 The weather stations page will let you know how to read the codes.

 Search this site for more information now.